Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

 [view the live project here.](https://themanintheback.github.io/Project2/)

-This is the main page of the website which provides a playable game of rock paper siccissors.
+This is the main page of the website which provides a playable game of rock, paper & siccissors.
 The site is responsive and works on the a range of devices.

 <h2 align='center'><img src='assets/images/Am-I-Responsive.png'></h2>